moazzamalirind/GCD_BugFlowExperiment/README.md

 ________________________________________________________________________________________________________________________________________________________________________________

 ## Directions to Reproduce Results
+Note: Numbering of figures and tables are with reference to our under review article " Bugs Pay for Days of Steady Reservoir Releases to Reduce Costs to Hydropower Customers and Sustain Funds to Maintain Infrastructure".
+We will update link to that article once published.
+At this moment, the paper can be only accessed by email request.

 First download folders name: Models and Supporting Data.
 Save those folder on your local machine at any desired drive location.
 For example: E:\GAMS\Models & E:\GAMS\Supporting Data.